OpenNebula/website/content/product/integration_references/edge_provider_driver_development/customizing_driver.md

 }
 ```

-With this change, users can now select the new zone `us-east-1c` from the provided dropdown list when instantiating the provision.
+With this change, users can now select the new zone `us-east-1c` from the provided dropdown list when creating the provision.

 ## Adding new Images and OS Versions